OperatorJack/Magic-Mechanics/README.md

 This mod provides a framework to add new and fully functional magic effects to Morrowind.
 These effects behave just like vanilla effects: you can create new spells, enchant items, give them to companions, and treat them how any other effect would be treated.

+Specifically, the Cortex spell pack adds *many* new magic mechanics that are on par with any on this list.

 ## [Illegal Summoning](https://www.nexusmods.com/morrowind/mods/47105)
 This mod makes it so that performing a summoning spell in a town or city is illegal, as it was originally intended to be.
 Performing a summoning spell and being caught while doing it will give you a bounty of 500 gold per summoning effect, per cast!
 If you cast a spell with 8 summoning effects, you will gain a bounty of 4000 gold.
 However, like with other crimes, it is possible to cast a summoning spell and not get caught.
 Guards will respond similarly to as if you stole an item or attacked someone.